builtbykrit/albatross-api/README.md

    d.
 Read the official [Django Rest Framework tutorial](http://www.django-rest-framework.org/tutorial/quickstart/)

    e. [django-tagging](https://github.com/Fantomas42/django-tagging) Is a good example Django app.

+   f.
+[This](http://www.cdrf.co/) is a good Django Rest Framework cheatsheet.

    Django doesn't neccessarily have a whole lot of magic but it is pretty opinonated, so it is important to understand the design philosophy behind it before you start programming with it.